 In the Netherlands, you can start a business from your home.
-Before you start, take into account the conditions of your municipality.
+Before you start, take into account the regulations of your municipality.
+For example, prevent disturbances for your neighbours.
 Also check if your mortgage or rental agreement states that you are allowed to run a business from home.
 Sometimes costs for a home business are tax deductible.
 And you might need extra insurance.

 On this page